Being a teenage parent

 All pregnant women need proper and timely antenatal care.
 But if you’re pregnant and aged under 19 years, you need extra care in pregnancy and during parenting.
 You have special health concerns because your own body is still growing and developing.
 Pregnancy can also be a very emotional time for you.
 Read more about teenage pregnancy.

-Your relationship with your baby as a teenage parent
+Your relationship with your child as a teenage parent

 The relationship you build with your child from birth and in early childhood is the foundation of your child’s health and development.
 A strong relationship with you helps your child feel safe and secure and gives your child confidence to learn and explore.
 A strong relationship also helps you understand and respond to your child’s needs.

-Here are some ways you can build a strong relationship with your baby or young child:
+Here are ways to build a strong relationship:

 - Bond with your baby.
 You can do this through cuddles, eye contact, smiles and play.

-- Learn about baby behaviour and baby development.
-This can help you understand what to expect as your baby grows and develops.
+- Learn about baby behaviour and child development.
+This can help you understand what to expect as your child grows and develops.

-- Talk to your baby – the more talk, the better.
+- Talk with your child – it’s never too early to talk, and the more talk, the better.

 As a parent, you’re always learning.
 It’s OK to feel confident about what you know.
 And it’s also OK to admit you don’t know something and ask questions or get help.
-And if you’re feeling overwhelmed by the demands of caring for your child, call your local Parentline.
-You might also like to try our ideas for dealing with anger, anxiety and stress.
+And if you’re feeling overwhelmed by the demands of caring for your child, call your state or territory parenting helpline.
+You might also like to try our ideas for managing anger, anxiety and stress.

 Healthy relationships with others as a teenage parent

 Relationships during your teenage years are often full of emotional ups and downs.
-And if you have a baby or young child, it can put some extra pressures on relationships.
+And if you have a baby or young child, it can put extra pressure on relationships.
 For example, less sleep and less time with a partner can lead to disagreements and conflict.

-Strong and healthy relationships are not only good for you.
-They can influence your child’s development as well.
+Strong and healthy relationships are good for you.
+They’re good for your child’s development as well.
 For example, if your child sees kind and respectful relationships around them, your child learns to be kind and respectful with others.